HQH0325/BIS-634/README.md

 ### Exercise 4
 The DescriptorName associated with DescriptorUI D007154 is "Immune System Diseases."
 The DescriptorUI associated with DescriptorName "Nervous System Diseases" is "D009422."
+The DescriptorNames of items in the MeSH hierarchy that are descendants of both "Nervous System Diseases" and D007154 is in the code.

 The above search finds diseases that are associated with both Immune System Diseases and Nervous System Diseases.